Below I’ve listed some of my favorite speech therapy websites and apps.

 This is an award winning blog devoted to supporting professionals and families in improving the communication and literacy abilities of people with significant communication difficulties.

-One of the most affordable apps on the market that actually includes the full version and doesn’t try to hook you into buying extra features before you can use it.
-It’s easy to use because menus are already created and ready to go.
+One of the most affordable apps on the market that’s easy to use (the menus are already created and ready to go).
 You can add custom menus and use your own photos too.
 One of my favorite features is that it will translate the communication buttons to Spanish.

 An online community with thousands of Boardmaker activities you can download.
 You can also upload activities to share with others.
 This is a great site for people that have Boardmaker software.